joncamfield/joncamfield.com/index.md

     image_caption: "CC-BY-SA Markus Angermeier/ Wikimedia"
     alt: ""
     title: "From 2006: Web 2.0 + 10"
-    excerpt: "Nevertheless, the wonder and excitement of Web 2.0 reminds me heavily of the early days of the Internet, and the non-web parts of it -- BBSes, Usenet, and the command-line interface world of remote-login Unix boxes."
+    excerpt: "Nevertheless, the wonder and excitement of Web 2.0 reminds me heavily of the early days of the Internet, and the non-web parts of it -- BBSes, Usenet, and the command-line interface world"
     url: "/blog/2006.01/web-2-0-10.html"
     btn_label: "Read Blog"
     btn_class: "btn--warning"

+project_row:
   - image_path: assets/images/spacex-VBNb52J8Trk-unsplash.jpg
     alt: "Image courtesy SpaceX"
     title: "Project: SatComms Safety"